Seatis/my-teaching-materials/exercises/project-exercises/README.md

 ### Exercise

-The program randomly takes a number then asks the user to guess the number.
-Depending on the user's input, the program gives feedback.
+Write a program where the program chooses a number between 1 and 10.
+The player is then asked to enter a guess.
+If the player guesses wrong, then the program gives feedback and ask to enter an other guess until the guess is correct.

+ - You can make the range customizable.
+ - You can add lives.

 ### Example
 `I've the number between 1-100.
 You have 5 lives.`